jbroadway/form/README.md

 ## Status: Beta

-The form builder is now feature-complete, but requires loads more testing to be considered stable.
+The form builder is now feature-complete, but requires more testing to be considered stable.

 ## Feature overview